TorchJD/torchjd/docs/source/index.rst

 per-task losses has to be minimized.
 To start using TorchJD for multi-task learning, follow our :doc:`MTL example <examples/mtl>`.

+Another more interesting application is to consider separately the loss of each element in the batch.
+This is what we define as :doc:`Instance-Wise Risk Minimization <examples/iwrm>` (IWRM).

+For IWRM, in many cases, there exists an algorithm that is both equivalent to Jacobian descent, and much more efficient.
+This algorithm, called Gramian-based Jacobian descent, consists in computing the Gramian of the Jacobian iteratively during the backward pass (without ever storing the full Jacobian in memory), weighting the losses using the information of the Gramian, and then computing the gradient of the obtained weighted loss.
+The iterative computation of the Gramian corresponds to Algorithm 3 of
+`Jacobian Descent For Multi-Objective Optimization <https://arxiv.org/pdf/2406.16232>`_.
+The documentation and usage example of this algorithm is provided in :doc:`Gramian-based Jacobian descent for IWRM <docs/autogram/augment_model>`.

 TorchJD is open-source, under MIT License.
 The source code is available on `GitHub <https://github.com/TorchJD/torchjd>`_.